andrewangelle/Instrument-Search/README.md

   * `?clef=$clef`

 ###### Instrument Routes
-* return an object with all possible values relative the endpoint
+* return an object with all possible values relative to the endpoint
   * `GET /api/family`
   * `GET /api/clefs`
   * `GET /api/sounds`